sverweij/dependency-cruiser/doc/real-world-samples.md

 In the same vein dependency-cruiser directly supports CoffeeScript.

-In the `src` folder of the coffeescript repo run this:
+In the `src` folder of the CoffeeScript repo run this:

 ```sh
 depcruise -x node_modules -T dot . | dot -T png > coffee-script-coffee-without-node_modules.png
 ```

-### coffeescript
+### CoffeeScript

 [jashkenas/coffeescript](https://github.com/jashkenas/coffeescript) - the
-coffeescript transpiler:
+CoffeeScript transpiler:

 ![coffee-script](real-world-samples/coffee-script-coffee-without-node_modules.png)

-(You see one module flagged as _unresolvable_ - this is the parser code that the coffeescript build script generates jison into the folder with transpiled javascript.)
+(You see one module flagged as _unresolvable_ - this is the parser code that the CoffeeScript build script generates jison into the folder with transpiled JavaScript.)

 ## My own projects